As an Amazon Associate, ConductScience Inc. earns revenue from qualifying purchases

 - Cryopreservation of euthanized animals and cryosection – whole-body or tissue sections (20-50 µm thick) for microscopy evaluation.
 Light or electron microscopy can be used, depending on the aim of the study.

-- Whole-body or tissue sections are mounted into glass slides and embedded in photographic emulsion to generate a latent image.
+- Whole-body or tissue sections are mounted into glass slides and embedded in the photographic emulsion to generate a latent image.

 - Image development.
 Here, the incubation time in the developer reagent depends only on the radioisotope used.